vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 your project.

 It also assumes that you have the following binaries on your `PATH`:

    * `kubectl`
    * `docker`
    * `git`
    * `helm` (optional)
    * `draft` (optional)

-If you don't have those on your PATH then the extension will fail in unexpected ways.

-For setting up `kubectl` you have a couple of additional options:

-   * If `kubectl` is not on your PATH then you can tell the extension its location using the `vs-kubernetes.kubectl-path` workspace setting.
-This should be the full file name and path of the kubectl binary.
+For `kubectl`, `helm` and `draft` the binaries need not be on the system PATH, provided you tell the extension their locations using the appropriate `vs-kubernetes -> vs-kubernetes.${tool}-path` configuration setting.
+See "Extension Settings" below.

+The extension can install `kubectl`, `helm` and `draft` for you if they are missing - choose **Install dependencies** when you see an error notification for the missing tool.
+This will set `kubectl-path`, `helm-path` and `draft-path` entries in your configuration - the programs will *not* be installed on the system PATH, but this will be sufficient for them to work with the extension.

-   * If you are using the extension to work with Azure Container Services or Azure Kubernetes Services then you can install and configure `kubectl` using the `Kubernetes: Add Existing Cluster` command.
+If you are working with Azure Container Services or Azure Kubernetes Services, then you can install and configure `kubectl` using the `Kubernetes: Add Existing Cluster` command.

 If you plan to create managed clusters using Microsoft Azure (ACS or AKS), or to add clusters in those environments to your kubeconfig, then you will need Azure CLI 2.0.23 or above.
 You do not need Azure CLI if you do not use Azure, or to interact with Azure clusters that are already in your kubeconfig.